 Helen's Tower, Grade A listed folly tower in Conlig, County Down, Northern Ireland

-The 5th Lord Dufferin and Clandeboye built the structure between 1848 and 1861 as a memorial to his mother.
-It was designed as both a family monument and a place for poetic reflection.
+The 5th Lord Dufferin and Clandeboye had the tower built between 1848 and 1861 as a memorial to his mother Helen.
+From the start it was meant as a private monument, not a public building, and it was used by the family as a place for quiet reflection and poetry.

-The tower's name honors the memory of Helen, mother of its builder.
-Inside, Scottish Baronial design combines with Gothic details, oak paneling, and ornate wooden ceilings that reflect the Dufferin family's heritage.
+The tower's name honors Helen, the mother of its builder, and that personal dedication still shapes how visitors experience the place today.
+Inside, Scottish Baronial style meets Gothic details, oak paneling, and carved wooden ceilings that speak to the Dufferin family's tastes.

 The community of curious travelers